Apply to Be a TNR Web Intern!

 Political journalism experience is preferred, but not imperative; some familiarity with HTML is helpful, but not crucial; and fluency in search techniques like LexisNexis is mandatory.
 A full-time commitment is preferred.

-Applications for our winter internship (December/January through May/June) are currently being accepted on a rolling basis.
-For the Web internship program, please e-mail a cover letter and résumé to Seyward Darby and Barron YoungSmith.
+Applications for our summer internship (May/June through August/Septemeber) are currently being accepted on a rolling basis and will be until some time in April.
+To apply for the Web internship program, please e-mail a cover letter and résumé to Seyward Darby and Barron YoungSmith.